 - 1. Beneficiary;

 - 2. Beneficiary's family;

-- 3. DSPs;
+- 3. Direct service providers;

 - 4. Medical and social work professionals, as necessary; and

 - 5. Advocates, who assist in determining the appropriate supports and strategies to meet the beneficiary's needs and preferences.

 Support Coordinator